BU’s REF2021 submission

-Bournemouth University is currently preparing its return for REF2021, which will be submitted in November 2020.
-Results will be published in 2021.
+Bournemouth University submitted its REF return in March 2021.
+Results will be published in 2022.

 As part of the REF 2021 exercise, each university must develop a Code of Practice which outlines how they will identify which staff have responsibility for research, who is classed as an independent researcher and how outputs will be selected for submission.

-BU's Code of Practice was accepted by Research England November 2019 and can be downloaded here.
+BU's Code of Practice was accepted by Research England November 2019.
+In October 2020, the Code of Practice was revised to to accommodate national changes to the REF exercise.
+It can be downloaded here.

 The Data Protection Act 2018 and the GDPR require institutions to inform their staff and other stakeholders as to how data about them that are submitted to the REF will be used.

 The notice below applies to current staff of Bournemouth University (BU) and to former BU staff of BU where we have included you in our REF submission in relation to outputs produced during your time at BU.
 It can be downloaded in full here.

 About the REF

 Processing by BU to prepare, evaluate and make our REF submission

 Processing by UKRI and others: Sharing information about you